scuffi/foundation/README.md

 # Python Base Project

-This project serves as an essential foundation for Python projects, offering a streamlined configuration and setup.
+This template serves as an essential foundation for Python projects, offering a streamlined configuration and setup.
 Designed to expedite the initiation of new projects, it provides a minimal yet comprehensive template, significantly reducing the time required for project commencement.

+This template is agnostic of Python project type (API, scheduled service, etc), and does not include any functionality to aid specifically to one of these cases.
+Instead, this template provides functionality to ensure code quality, and utility functionality to make repeated tasks easier and faster.

 *Note: This project will have stuff missing, it may not fit requirements to be a base for every project, but it's good enough for me :D*